neosizzle/hypertube/README.md

 3. **Run the backend server**:

     ```bash
+    python manage.py migrate # run table migrations
+    python manage.py createsuperuser # create super user, needed for admin access
     python manage.py runserver
     ```

     This will start the Django development server.
-By default, the backend will be available at `http://127.0.0.1:8000`.
+By default, the admin page will be available at `http://127.0.0.1:8000/admin`.

     - If you're using a different configuration (e.g., Docker or a custom port), be sure to adjust the command accordingly.